 You might need nonlinear models when a linear model provides a poor fit to the measured output signals and cannot be improved by changing the model structure or order.
 Nonlinear models have more flexibility in capturing complex phenomena than the linear models of similar orders.

 From physical insight or data analysis, you might know that a system is weakly nonlinear.
 In such cases, you can estimate a linear model and then use this model as an initial model for nonlinear estimation.
 Nonlinear estimation can improve the fit by using nonlinear components of the model structure to capture the dynamics not explained by the linear model.
-For more information, see Using Linear Model for Nonlinear ARX Estimation and Using Linear Model for Hammerstein-Wiener Estimation.
+For more information, see Initialize Nonlinear ARX Estimation Using Linear Model and Initialize Hammerstein-Wiener Estimation Using Linear Model.